Brisbane Airport (BNE/YBBN), Eagle Farm, Queensland, Australia

 The international terminal underwent a A$340m redevelopment between October 2006 and December 2008.
 The terminal was extended on the northern and southern ends, increasing the floor space by about 33,000m².

-The terminal was also accommodated with an extra arrival (including two new additional baggage claim carousels to add to the previous seven) and 27 new check-in facilities for passengers, 30 new retail outlets for 57 retailers, a new A$35m multi-level 10,800m² car park and a new Emirates lounge.
+The terminal was also accommodated with an extra arrival (including two new additional baggage claim carousels to add to the previous seven) and 27 new check-in facilities for passengers, 30 new retail outlets for 57 retailers, a new A$35m multilevel 10,800m² car park and a new Emirates lounge.

 Two new aircraft gates were also constructed to handle Airbus A380 airliners.
 Each accepts either one wide-body aircraft, such as the A380, or two narrow-body planes.
 An apron area on the northern side of the terminal was also expanded.

-The terminal served about 4.1 million passengers in 2008, making it the second-largest destination for inbound international tourists in Australia behind Sydney.
-BAC is also planning to expand and upgrade its domestic terminal precinct.
+The terminal serves about four million passengers, making it the second-largest destination for inbound international tourists in Australia behind Sydney.

-The expansion will include widening aircraft parking facilities, a multi-level car park, construction of a new elevated, single-storey check-in pavilion to increase space for check-in and baggage facilities, construction of a new terminal building and a central energy plant for the precinct.
-The precinct's roads will also be redesigned for safer and easier access to the terminal.
+BAC is also expanding and upgrading its domestic terminal precinct.
+The expansion includes widening aircraft parking facilities, a multilevel car park, construction of a new elevated walkway, single-storey check-in pavilion to increase space for check-in and baggage facilities, construction of a new terminal building and a central energy plant for the precinct.
+The precinct’s roads will also be redesigned for safer and easier access to the terminal.
+A common user satellite was opened at the domestic terminal in April 2011.

 BAC's 2,700ha airport site, which was first used as a landing field in 1922, also incorporates various commercial and aviation-related businesses and operations.
 Business and industry facilities near the airport include Export Park at Qantas Drive.